mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 available [community drivers](https://github.com/napalm-automation-community/)),
 or various others natively integrated modules.
 Network gear is generally managed through Proxy Minions, which is a derivative of regular Salt Minion allowing to manage the targeted device remotely.
-Let's make one step back: as you probably know very well already, a regular Minion is a software managing the machine it is running on; but the issue here is that you generally cannot install and run custom software on legacy network gear, therefore you cannot install the regular Minion on the network device and manage it like that.
+Let's make one step back: as you may know very well already, a regular Minion is a service managing the machine it is running on; but the issue here is that you generally cannot install and run custom software on legacy network gear, therefore you cannot install the regular Minion on the network device and manage it like that.
 That said, the remaining